ilyakava/snake/README.md

+Snake
+===
+* My implementation of the classic snake game in JavaScript

 TODO
 =======
 * refactor turning code to use Block class's built in east/west/n/s methods
-* restrict one turn per step to avoid self eating on quick U-turns at low play speeds
+* restrict one turn per step to avoid self eating turn arounds on quick U-turns at low play speeds
 * add ability to select speed of play
 * add ability to select size of the board
 * dynamically adjust size of squares based on board size